serenity-is/docs/tutorials/movies/adding_movie_genres.md

 }
 ```

 Now if we build and run application, we'll see that a Genre field is added to our form.
-Problem is it accepts data entry as an integer.
+The problem is, it accepts data entry as an integer.
 We want it to use a dropdown.

 It's clear that we need to change editor type for GenreId field.